 Flowering Plants With Deep Roots For Nutrient Recovery

-Comfrey is an excellent forest garden plant.
+Also perennials, Comfrey is an excellent shade flower.

-Certain shade flowers benefit the forest garden since they have deep roots which can draw nutrients from deep below the soil.
+Certain shade plants benefit the forest garden since they have deep roots which can draw nutrients from deep below the soil.
 One of the most important forest garden plants in this regard is comfrey.
 Comfrey has particularly deep roots and can cope well in the partial, dappled shade beneath your fruit trees.
 It is an almost ubiquitous feature in fruit tree guilds in many temperate climate zones.
 The roots draw up the nutrients into the plants, which can then be chopped and dropped to return those nutrients to the soil surface.

-Shade Flowers for Pollinators
+Shade Flower for Pollinators

 The key to attracting pollinators is making sure you maximise the number of flowers in bloom throughout the year.
 Try to make sure, in particular, that you have flowers available during the late winter/ early spring and late fall, when there are fewer options available for the pollinators that are out and about.